Lady Mary Wortley Montagu: Difficulties with family

 Lady Mary went through a series of trials with her children.
 In 1726 and 1727, Lady Mary's son Edward ran away from Westminster School several times.
 He was then entrusted to a tutor with strict orders to keep him abroad.
 In later years, her son managed to return to England without permission and continued to have a strained relationship with both his parents.

 In the summer of 1736, Lady Mary's daughter, also named Mary, fell in love with John Stuart, 3rd Earl of Bute, but he had little fortune; Lady Mary warned her daughter about the disadvantages of living in poverty.
-Lady Mary similarly had concerns regarding the 1734 marriage of her niece Lady Mary Pierrrepont (1711-1795) who had eloped with Philip Meadows, Deputy Ranger of Richmond Park saying that her "ruin" was due to the "silly good people that had the care of her".
+Lady Mary similarly had concerns regarding the 1734 marriage of her niece Lady Mary Pierrepont (1711-1795) who had eloped with Philip Meadows, Deputy Ranger of Richmond Park saying that her "ruin" was due to the "silly good people that had the care of her".

 In August 1736, Lady Mary's daughter married Bute, despite her parents' disapproval of the match.
 Later, Lady Mary wrote to Lord Gower, 1st Earl Gower, about her daughter's disobedience.
 In response, Lord Gower tried to console Lady Mary: "I hope by her future conducts she will atone for her past, and that choice will prove more happy than you and Mr. Wortley expect."

 In the same year, Lady Mary met and fell in love with Count Francesco Algarotti, who competed with an equally smitten John Hervey for her affections.

 Lady Mary wrote many letters to Francesco Algarotti in English and in French after his departure from England in September 1736.
 In July 1739, Lady Mary departed England without her husband ostensibly for health reasons, possibly from a disfiguring skin disease, and declared her intentions to winter in the south of France; after she left England, she and her husband never met again.
 In reality, she left to visit and live with Algarotti in Venice.
 Their relationship ended in 1741 after Lady Mary and Algarotti were both on a diplomatic mission in Turin.
 Lady Mary stayed abroad and travelled extensively.
 After travelling to Venice, Florence, Rome, Genoa and Geneva, she finally settled in Avignon in 1742.
 She left Avignon in 1746 for Brescia, where she fell ill and stayed for nearly a decade, leaving for Lovere in 1754.
 In the summer of 1756, Lady Mary travelled to Venice for an undisclosed business errand.
 After August 1756, she resided in Venice and Padua and saw Algarotti again in November.
 Throughout the time, Lady Mary exchanged letters with her daughter, Lady Bute, discussing topics such as philosophy, literature, and the education of girls, as well as conveying details of her geographical and social surroundings.